 Proper oral hygiene techniques are necessary to reduce and eliminate tooth decay, bad breath and gum disease.
 Knowing when to floss, when to brush and when to use the tongue scraper is necessary.
-Align Dentistry offers the following advice on caring for your teeth and gums through proper brushing and flossing.
+Align Dentistry & Medical Centre offers the following advice on caring for your teeth and gums through proper brushing and flossing.

 Brushing should be done no less that two times a day- once in the morning and once at night.
 As a habit that most of us naturally perform, it is much easier to start with brushing first.
 Brushing first also means cleaning the surfaces of the teeth and along the gum line.

 When brushing your teeth, you should make a habit of cleaning your tongue, as well.
 Use a tongue scraper or brush your tongue using your toothbrush.